NSpencer4/monorepo-poc/README.md

 - [X] Display shared components using Storybook
 - [X] Rebuild the picklist component using React as one of the shared components
 - [ ] 100% unit test coverage
-- [ ] Convert styles from SCSS to Styled-Components
 - [ ] Make components theme-able
 - [ ] Make isolate component styles using modules
 - [ ] Create a doc for the picklist component
+- [ ] Use FakerJS to harden tests
+- [ ] Convert styles from SCSS to Styled-Components or Setup webpack for preprocessing/bundling